cbttrevor/visual-studio-code-intro/01-Why Visual Studio Code/README.md

 * Highly customizable user interface
 * Integrate with developer tools, such as Docker and cloud platforms
 * Get Intellisense / auto-completion as you're writing code
+* Integrates with popular task runners such as gulp, grunt

 Who should use VSCode?